-The second principal purpose of this paper is to address whether robust phase velocity measurements can be obtained from ambient noise without explicit knowledge of the source distribution.
+In this paper, we address whether robust phase velocity measurements can be obtained from ambient noise without explicit knowledge of the source distribution.
 We use an empirical three-station method, discussed in section 4.2, to test this hypothesis and also to identify systematic errors and the average uncertainty of real phase velocity measurements.
-Several previous studies have used seasonal variability to estimate the uncertainty of the measurements (e.g., Lin et al., 2007; Bensen et al., 2007a; Yang et al., 2007).
+Several previous studies have used the seasonal variability of the measurement to estimate their uncertainty (e.g., Lin et al., 2007; Bensen et al., 2007a; Yang et al., 2007).
 Our method, however, avoids the possibility of repeated false measurements and systematic error.
-Synthetic cross-correlations based on different source distributions, discussed in Section 6.2, suggest that the initial phase of the estimated Green's function would be approximately zero if the source distribution were to vary smoothly over the constructive interference region.
+Synthetic cross-correlations based on different source distributions, discussed in Section 6.2, suggest that the "initial phase" of the estimated Green's function would be approximately zero if the source distribution were to vary smoothly over the constructive interference region.
 Combined with the result of the three-station method, we show that even though ambient noise sources have an inhomogeneous azimuthal distribution, ambient noise is distributed sufficiently homogeneously so that no additional phase shift is required in the estimated Green's function to account for irregularities in the source distribution.